HHSAPCompSci2021/capstoneproject-capstone-aaditya-rajiv-ishaan-memers/CapstoneProject/doc/README - PaintBattle.txt

 Our program is a 2 player game, with a side-view similar to mario.
 In this game, there is a battlefield, which consists of walls that serve as borders and platforms to jump on.
 Players start from their home bases, one in the bottom-left corner and the other in the bottom-right.
 Players have the ability to navigate the maze and jump up onto platforms to eventually reach the flag.
 They each have a paint gun, with which they can shoot paint onto the map (walls, platforms, etc.) or shoot the other player and eliminate them.
 If there is already paint in the spot, nothing will change.
 The paint on the ground gives the player the ability to move 4 times faster if they 'swim' in it by passing through.
 When the player shoots their opponent, they lose health, and if they are eliminated, they respawn back at their home base after a few seconds of cooldown time.
 At the top-center of the map there is a flag, which also serves as a stronger paint gun.
 The goal is to take the flag and go back to your base, which is how you win.
 When someone takes the flag, they can use it to shoot paint with a bigger stroke width[a] and damage their opponent more; however, it shoots less frequently than a regular gun.
-The player holding the flag is also two times slower compared to their regular movement, and they lose the ability to 'swim' in their paint.
+The player holding the flag is also two times slower compared to their regular movement, and they lose the ability to 'swim' in their paint.[b][c]
 When someone dies holding the flag, the flag will remain in the death location.
 In addition, there is a time limit, and the user has the ability to influence the amount of time for the game based on difficulty selection, along with the choice of map.
 At the end of the time limit, the win is awarded to the player who has the most points.
 Points are a combination of paint percentage on the map and whether the flag has been collected.
 A flag collection would be either 50 or 0 points, while paint points are just your paint percentage.
 So if you painted 10% of the map and got the flag, 50 (collected flag) +10 (paint) = 60, so you would get 60 points.
 Your opponent would get 0 (ceded flag) + 90 (paint) = 90.
 This means that a player that has collected the flag will not necessarily win if they have a much smaller paint percentage than their opponent.

 People who would love our program are those who enjoy games such as Splatoon or Capture The Flag.
 This game merges both in 2D, so the game feel and mechanics are altered completely.
 Gamers who play Halo 5, Call of Duty or Fortnite are also likely to be fans of this game, as they already play games in which aiming at the right target with the gun is the most important goal.